 Hi, I’m Nick, a freelance artist and illustrator.
 I was brought up in Cornwall and am now based in Devon, in the South West of England.

 I have been drawing and painting all my life.
 Being a simple sort of guy I have never lost my love of trying to capture the world around me.

 I hope to pass on a few tips to anyone else with a need to sketch/draw/paint and perhaps you might like to buy a sketch along the way.

 Over the past 30 years, I have worked on all types of illustration starting off in the Product & Advertising world.
-I have illustrated several books but what has become a niche for me is Stamp Design and First Day Covers.
+I have illustrated books, several Postage Stamp issues and limited edition First Day Covers.
 At the moment these commissions take up much of my time.
-However, when I have a little breathing space I also like to concentrate and develop my own paintings & have recently designed some fun den curtains for children.
+However, when I have a little breathing space I also like to concentrate on and develop my own paintings.

 At the end of the ’80’s, there was a big, slightly leaky, six-floor, concrete ‘Art Block’ that housed the Poole Annexe of Falmouth College of Art in Cornwall.
 (It’s still there, but has now been ‘clad’ to make it look more modern and is part of Cornwall College.)
 Here I would be running up several flights of stairs to avoid the dodgy lift (it dropped a couple of floors once when I was in it and generally jammed solid with students), holding my breath through the thick smokey air in the corridor smoking areas.
 Finally, settling in and working up on the third floor.
 I graduated with distinction from there in 1990.

 I try and sketch whenever I have a few spare moments, wherever I am.
 Though as with all good intentions, it does not always work out.